TwinFan/XPMP2/README.md

 New Features
 ---
-- XPMP2 shows all aircraft in X-Plane's map views, with icons roughly related to the plane's type and size.
+- **Map Layer Support:** XPMP2 shows all aircraft in X-Plane's map views, with icons roughly related to the plane's type and size.
 The map layer is called by its plugin name (see `XPMPSetPluginName`).
 - `XPMPLoadCSLPackage` walks directories hierarchically up to 5 levels deep to search for `xsb_aircraft.txt` files.
 In complex multi-CSL-package setups, it might now be sufficient to pass in some higher-level directory instead calling the function several times per package.
-- Map support: All aircraft are shown on X-Plane's internal map in a map layer named after the plugin's name.
-The new API function `XPMPEnableMap` allows you to control creation of the map layer as well as toggle display of labels.

 Sample Plugin
 ---